-Catalyst interviewed Suzanne Bonfils to discuss her upcoming article “China and the North Korean Refugee Crisis: State Sovereignty and the Dangers of ‘Strategic Ambivalence’” in Chrysalis.
+Catalyst interviewed Suzanne Bonfils to discuss her upcoming article “China and the North Korean Refugee Crisis: State Sovereignty and the Dangers of ‘Strategic Ambivalence’” in the Spring 2019 issue of Chrysalis.
 Her article addresses the strategic ambivalence of China towards North Korea, which has affected the North Korean refugee crisis greatly.
 If you are interested in her article, you can watch her thesis video, where she explains it at length.

 Suzanne is currently pursuing an honours degree in political science with a minor in religion.
 Although her goals have since shifted, she originally wanted to work with refugees and therefore chose to complete a minor in religion in the hopes that studying faith would help her to better understand the refugee experience.
 Currently, her academic interests lie mostly in the field of Latin American politics.